 So, what does that dream home look like?
 And what are the home description words and phrases that attract homebuyers and make them jump at the opportunity to buy?

 To discover the features and What are amenities?
 Amenities are characteristics that increase the real or perceived value of a...
 More that excite new homebuyers and see how their tastes have changed during this whirlwind year, Point2 analysts examined 43 million words from 640,495 listings across the U.S. We then looked at the new trends and compared our findings to the insights from our 2019 analysis of the most popular keywords in home descriptions to see what had changed.

 - “Granite countertops,” “hardwood floors” and “stainless steel appliances” continue to rank high, but no longer occupy the main spots on homebuyers’ priority lists.
 While the practicality and beauty of these amenities have ensured their long-lasting desirability, they exited the top three this year.

 - Many of the most popular adjectives refer to spaciousness — a home feature that became an absolute must in the past months.
 In particular, “large,” “great,” “full” and “spacious” were all among the most used words to lure space-hungry buyers.

-- Whether they were looking for a house or a condo for sale, “garage” and “parking” represented new buyers’ soft spots.
+- Whether they were looking for a house or a What is a condo?
+Many people think of luxurious living when they think of “condos.”...
+More for sale, “garage” and “parking” represented new buyers’ soft spots.
 The popularity of these home description keywords points to the fact that, during a year when planes were grounded and social distancing wreaked havoc, it was the car that helped people escape the confines of their homes and find comfort elsewhere.